-The file name of an HTML URL is its full URL name.
+The file name of an HTML uniform resource locator (URL) is its full URL name.
 Because slash (/) is not a valid character for a file name, slashes are converted to underscores ().
 For example, /abc/def.html is generated as abc_def.c.